MiguelMarcelino/Thoth/scala/cats-effect/io-cancellation.md

     // Uninterruptible loop
     // This loop is not cancellable, as there is no way to
     // safely kill this computation.
 And Thread.interrupt
-    // is definitely not safe!
+    // is definitely not an option!
     val sb = new StringBuilder()
     var hasNext = true
     while (hasNext) {